flowdock/api-docs/docs/Push.md

 # Push API

+**Push API is deprecated and will be removed in future.
+[Messages](Messages) endpoint provides replacement functionality.
+For setting up integrations, see [how to integrate](How-To-Integrate).**

 Use the Push API to post content to

 * [Team Inbox](Team Inbox)
 * [Chat](Chat)